joesinghaus/Blades-template/README.md

 To effectively change action and/or attribute names, you need to make changes in three places

 1. At the top of the blades.pug file, in the actionData object (lines 2-4)
-2. In the sheetworkers.js file, in the actionData object (lines 1067-1085, same as the ome in the first step), and in the defaultValues object on line 1230+ (e.g. add a line `hack: "0",`)
+2. In the sheetworkers.js file, in the actionData object (lines 1067-1085, same as the one in the first step), and in the defaultValues object on line 1230+ (e.g. add a line `hack: "0",`)
 3. In the translation.json file, add keys for your changed actions, attributes, and their descriptions.
 E.g., if you want to add a "Hack" action, add the following lines:

 ```